15 best crypto wallets in Canada in 2024

 • Don’t use public Wi-Fi.
 Never access your wallet over a public Wi-Fi network.

 • Split your holdings.
 Consider splitting your crypto coins up between online and offline storage.
-You can keep a small portion of your funds in online storage for quick and convenient access, and store the bulk of your holdings offline for extra security.
+You can keep a small portion of your funds in online storage for quick and convenient access and store the bulk of your holdings offline for extra security.

 Bottom line

-The key thing to remember is to do your research and compare a range of wallets first.
-Start with our range of crypto wallet reviews to get an idea of what's available and the key features you need to consider.
+There’s no such thing as a one-size-fits-all “best crypto wallet.”
+The right wallet for you will match your needs.
+The key point to remember is to do your research and compare a range of wallets first.
+Start with our range of crypto wallet reviews to get an idea of what’s available.

 Read our crypto wallet reviews